openenergymonitor/guide/source/technical/credentials.markdown

 Once logged in change password with: `$ passwd`

-In case you're getting error _Authentication token manipulation error_ when changing password, first mount the filesystem as read-write using `sudo mount -rw -o remount /`.
+In case you're getting error _Authentication token manipulation error_ when changing password, first mount the filesystem as read-write using `$rpi-rw`.

 ## {% linkable_title MYSQL %}